-7.3.1.
+7.3.2.
 Sea surface height estimate

 The assessment of the mean sea level trend is important for climate change studies.
-MSL estimation from Jason-1 (only the repetitive period) and T/P are plotted in figure 47 (on the left), after reduction of the relative bias between the two time series.
-The results are obtained after area weighting (Dorandeu and Le Traon 1999 [43]).
+MSL estimation from Jason-1 and T/P are plotted in figure 55 (on the left), after reduction of the relative bias between the two time series.
+The results are obtained after area weighting (Dorandeu and Le Traon 1999 [48]), and using a global bias to correct the artificial jump between the repetitive and the geodetic part of Jason-1 mission (see part 8.1.).